Kawish Television Network: Revolution

 KTN has also brought a revolution in regional-language channels in Pakistan and has given rise to other Sindhi and regional-language channels in the near past.

 It also brought a new wave and genre of shows in the regional and Sindhi television world with a new show titled "Kuch Reh Jeewiyal Pall", which is doing very well and has gathered high audience interest.
 This show completed 100 episodes on Friday, 4 May 2007, which in itself is a landmark in the Sindhi television industry.

 KTN currently has established its mark in the 6-6:30 pm time slot with a daily show, Alif Laila, based on the famous Arabian Nights.

+Attack on Staff

+Munir Ahmed Sangi, a cameraman for KTN, was shot while covering a gunfight between members of the Unar and Abro tribes in the town of Larkana, Sindh in 2006.

+In 2020, Aziz Memon, a journalist for KTN and Sindhi-language Daily Kawish was found dead with wire tied around his neck.
+He had been threatened by a local politician.